alakorede/World-of-Warcraft/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * Added TWW spells for The Stonevault
 * Added TWW spells for The Waterworks
 * Added TWW spells for Underkeep

+5.9.3
+* Added Dragonflight spells (world)
+* Added TWW spells for TWW Delves
+* Added TWW spells for Darkflame Cleft
+* Combined all delves into one section
+* Added Pandaria spells for Temple of the Jade Serpent